> Waterson:Carthy > Songs > The Holland Handkerchief

 John Goodluck: The Suffolk Miracle (1711 broadside, inlay from John Goodluck’s album)

 John Goodluck sang The Suffolk Miracle as the title track of his 1975 Traditional Sound album, The Suffolk Miracle.
-The album’s sleeve notes commented:
+His lyrics are very close to the one text printed in Child and on the broadside included as an inlay of the album, pictured right.
+Brian Horsfall noted:

 Another melodramatic tale, this time from a broadsheet first published in 1711.
 It tells the story of a young man who, having died of a broken heart at being separated from his true love, returns to ride through the night with her on her father’s horse—and provides concrete proof of the unlikely phenomenon.
 As far as we know, no one has yet had the temerity to record the full twenty-eight verse epic—and John foiled our attempt by slashing it to twenty-six!